 2. Create a phase-wise strategy to adopt the knowledge management platform

-A 5D Framework is a linear approach to implementing a knowledge management program phase-wise.
+A 5D Framework is a linear approach to implementing a knowledge management process phase-wise.
 The approach can be used by organizations adopting KM for the first time and those planning to optimize their KM implementation.

 - Define: Define the focus groups that will fill the knowledge gaps with the right content and the functions of the KM platform.
 Assign users at this stage for each role, clearly define the objectives of the KM platform, and define their roles and responsibilities in actualizing these goals.